-For over 20 years, the Law Offices of Scot D. Shoemaker, in San Francisco, California, has helped clients throughout Northern California to secure the workers’ compensation benefits they need following a workplace accident or death of a family member.
-If you would like to schedule a free consultation with an attorney, call (415) 463-5310, or our Vallejo office at (707)-552-1000, or simply fill out our online form today.
-We serve clients throughout the Bay Area.
+With over 60 years combined experience, the Shoemaker Law Offices, in San Francisco, California, has helped clients throughout Northern California to secure the workers’ compensation benefits they need following a workplace accident or death of a family member.
+If you would like to schedule a free consultation with an attorney, call our Vallejo office at (707)-552-1000, or simply fill out our online form today.
+We serve clients throughout the San Francisco Bay Area.

 Workers’ compensation, also known as workmans’ comp, is the country’s oldest state-mandated social insurance program.
 Each state, including California, has it’s own laws and programs for workers’ compensation.
 Workers’ compensation for federal employees is administrated by the federal government.
 Employees usually do not have the right to sue their employer in court for damages for their injuries in exchange for workers’ compensation.